shakedzy/models-watcher/README.md

 ## Which models is it looking for?
 To try and narrow down the number of models, the watcher performs several filters:
 1. Time based - Only models which were created/modified in a given time-frame
-2. `model-index` - Only models with a valid `model-index`
-3. Have dependents _or_ from a leading organization -
+2. Have dependents _or_ from a leading organization -
    - Models which are used as base models for other models (fine-tunes, quantizations, etc.)
    - ׁModels from leading organizations